What to expect

 - Preparing questions for the tutors on trouble spots

 - Providing an assignment sheet or being able to discuss the assignment

 Understand that the tutor will provide appropriate feedback concerning my work quality – both strengths and weaknesses.

 Understand that not all errors may be addressed during a tutoring session.

 Understand that my tutor cannot provide any assistance which could be construed as academic dishonesty – I am responsible for doing the work myself.
 This includes but is not limited to: graded homework assignments, take home tests, and compositions.

 Be involved in the tutoring process (asking questions, taking notes, highlighting key points, using resources when needed, etc.)

 Understand that any changes to my assignments are ultimately my decision and responsibility; therefore, the grade that I earn on an assignment is up to me.
 In addition, going to the lab does not guarantee my professor will assign me a higher grade.

-Understand that this is a walk-in tutoring service and one-on-one assistance from the tutoring staff is not guaranteed.
+Understand that this is a drop-in tutoring service and one-on-one assistance from the tutoring staff is not guaranteed.

 I will NOT . . .